Olympic boxer Imane Khelif calls for end to bullying after backlash over gender misconceptions

 Khelif repeatedly made clear she won't allow chatter or accusations to deter her from attempting to claim Algeria's first Olympic gold medal in women's boxing.

-“I don’t care about anyone’s opinion,” Khelif said a day after she beat Anna Luca Hamori of Hungary.
+“I don’t care about anyone’s opinion,” Khelif said a day after beating Anna Luca Hamori of Hungary.
 “I came here for a medal, and to compete for a medal.
 I will certainly be competing to improve (and) be better, and God willing, I will improve, like every other athlete.”

-Although she is aware of the worldwide discussion about her, Khelif said she has been somewhat removed from the uproar.
+Although she is aware of the worldwide discussion about her, Khelif said she has been somewhat removed.

 “Honestly, I don’t follow social media," she said.
 “There is a mental health team that doesn’t let us follow social media, especially in the Olympic Games, whether me or other athletes.
 I’m here to compete and get a good result.”